 Address: Dieselstraße 35, 38446 Wolfsburg, Germany

-The Foundation Auto Museum Volkswagen is an automobile museum located in Wolfsburg, Lower Saxony in Germany.
-The automobile museum was established in 1985, and more precisely, on the 25th of April of that year, it was opened to the public.
+The Foundation Auto Museum Volkswagen was established in 1985, and more precisely, on the 25th of April of that year, it was opened to the public.

 It is a “brother museum” to the Autostadt.
 By saying “brother museum,” we refer to the fact that both museums tend to document the developmental stages of the Volkswagen group.

 The space that the museum occupies formally used to be a clothing factory.
 It was purchased by the museum partly because it was a good suit situated near the Volkswagen Werke.

 On New Year’s Day of 1992, the museum was transformed into a non-profit foundation and began to be called the Volkswagen Auto Museum Foundation.

 The museum was renovated in 2001, paying strict adherence to sample-only products of the Volkswagen group, and this renovation helped further beautify the museum, making it much more attractive.

 The museum is usually open throughout the year, except from the 24th of December to the 1st of January, when it goes for the end of the year break.
-Accessing the museum, of course, isn’t completely free.
-There’s a very little toke which serves as an entry fee.
+Accessing the museum isn’t completely free, so make sure you purchase tickets in advance.

-In the museum, a guided tour where a staff educates visitors on the museum’s history is provided.
-As the days go by, the museum is constantly being modified to fit the current age.
+The museum provides a guided tour where a staff educates visitors on the museum’s history.
+As the days go by, the museum is constantly modified to fit the current age.

 See RelatedWhat to see in The Black Forest

 Address: Hollerpl.
 1, 38440 Wolfsburg, Germany

-Kunstmuseum Wolfsburg is a museum of arts located in central Wolfsburg, Lower Saxony in Germany.
-The museum was opened in the year 1994, which was the year it began full operation.
+Kunstmuseum Wolfsburg is a museum of arts located in central Wolfsburg and is a family-friendly attraction worth visiting.
+The museum was opened in 1994 when it began full operation.
 Exhibits in the museum sample both ancient and modern artworks.
-The Kunststiftung Volkswagen financed the project.
+Kunststiftung Volkswagen financed the project.

 Up to ten years after its opening year, the museum was managed by its founding director, Dutchman Gijs van Tuyl.
 Succeeding him was Markus Bruderlin, a Swiss historian of arts.
 When Bruderlin died in 2014, Ralf Beib took over on the 1st of February, 2015.